-In origin, the Italian language only provided for the use of Tu (like in Latin), but since this pronoun was considered too confidential and not suitable for all situations, the pronoun Voi was added.
+In origin, the Italian language only provided for the use of Tu (like in Latin), but since this pronoun was considered too informal and not suitable for all situations, the pronoun Voi was added.

 A century later, however, in the XVIII century, many Italians widely criticized the word Lei, and the reason was its foreign origin.
 This criticism came from the thought that in 1600 there was the maximum diffusion of the Spanish language and culture in Italy.
 Numerous intellectuals, including the illuminist Pietro Verri, supported these criticisms.